-The Audit Committee is composed of four Directors: Dr. Li (Chair), Ms. Cloyd, Dr. Lathan and Mr. Stern, each of whom meets the independence and other requirements of the Nasdaq Stock Market.
-Mr. Stern and Dr. Li qualify as "audit committee financial experts" within the meaning of Item 407(d)(5) of SEC regulation S-K. The Audit Committee has the responsibilities set out in its charter, which has been adopted by our Board of Directors and is reviewed annually.
+The Audit Committee is composed of three Directors: Dr. Li, Ms. Cloyd and Dr. Lathan, each of whom meets the independence and other requirements of the Nasdaq Stock Market.
+Dr. Li qualifies as an "audit committee financial expert" within the meaning of Item 407(d)(5) of SEC regulation S-K. The Audit Committee has the responsibilities set out in its charter, which has been adopted by our Board of Directors and is reviewed annually.
 A copy of the Audit Committee's charter can be found on the Corporate Governance section of our website at www.eksobionics.com.